Possible types of dark matter condensation in embedding gravity

 One can note a certain similarity, but also a difference, between the discussed approach and the MOND paradigm \cite{mond}.
 In MOND, modification of the law generating the gravitational field occurs when a boundary value of the acceleration $\partial_k\varphi\sim\varphi/r$ is reached.
 In the present approach, such a modification, being a consequence of the significant influence of fictitious matter, occurs when the boundary value of the second derivative $\partial_i\partial_k\varphi\sim\varphi/r^2$ is reached.
 The contribution of FMEG to this quantity, according to the Poisson equation, is bounded by $4\pi G\rho_\tau$, i.e., $4\pi G\rho_b$, and when $\partial_i\partial_k\varphi$ decreases to this boundary value, fictitious matter begins to noticeably influence the gravitational field.

 The value $L$, which sets the scale of $\bar b^a_{\mu\nu}$, is determined by the behavior of the background embedding $y^a$ in the spacetime region under consideration.
 In finding static configurations of FMEG in this region, it serves as a free parameter characterizing the background surface at present.
 According to \eqref{k30}, it sets the maximum density to which FMEG can condense.
 To estimate the possible value of $L$ from observations for the region of space containing our galaxy, one can take the value of the total matter density $0.1\,M_{\odot}/\text{pc}^3$, known for the Solar neighborhood on a scale of $1\text{kpc}$ \cite{GalDyn,ufn-zasov}.
 Since there are reasons to believe that at these scales the influence of DM is already noticeable (the DM density is estimated at $0.01\,M_{\odot}/\text{pc}^3$, which, however, is close to the uncertainty \cite{GalDyn,ufn-zasov}), one can assume that FMEG is already in the linear regime here.
-Then one can set $\rho_b=0.1\,M_{\odot}/\text{pc}^3$, which by \eqref{k30} gives \disn{k31}{ L=4\,\text{Mpc}. \nom} However, it may turn out that the linear regime for such density has not yet been established, since for these scales it is difficult to obtain data on the static distribution of DM.
+Then one can set $\rho_b=0.1\,M_{\odot}/\text{pc}^3$, which by \eqref{k30} gives \disn{k31}{ L=4\,\text{Mpc}. \nom} It may turn out that the linear regime for such density has not yet been established, since for these scales it is difficult to obtain data on the static distribution of DM.